shivharis/turtlebot3_wiki/docs/source/opencr_software.rst

 Run the Arduino IDE
 ~~~~~~~~~~~~~~~~~~~

-When running the ``Arduino IDE`` on Linux, run the arduino command as shown below.
+To run the ``Arduino IDE`` on Linux platform, type into the terminal as follows.

 .. code-block:: bash